GiulioRossetti/ndlib/README.md

 If you use ``NDlib`` as support to your research consider citing:

 > G. Rossetti, L. Milli, S. Rinzivillo, A. Sirbu, D. Pedreschi, F. Giannotti.
+> **NDlib: a Python Library to Model and Analyze Diffusion Processes Over Complex Networks.**
+> Journal of Data Science and Analytics.
+2017.
+DOI:0.1007/s41060-017-0086-6

+> G. Rossetti, L. Milli, S. Rinzivillo, A. Sirbu, D. Pedreschi, F. Giannotti.
 > "**NDlib: Studying Network Diffusion Dynamics**",
-> IEEE International Conference on Data Science and Advanced Analytics, DSAA 2017.
+> IEEE International Conference on Data Science and Advanced Analytics, DSAA.
+2017.
-> Accepted, to appear.

 ## Rationale behind NDlib